FAM-CS/Online-Hangman/README.md

 An online hangman game with Bob.
 Bob does not mind.

 A student portfolio project for CS361 (Software Engineering I) at OSU.
+A work in progress.

 ## How to Run
-Currently this is set up for local hosting through an Express JS server.
+Currently this is set up for local hosting and everything is statically served except for new words to guess via a wordService (HTTP) method.
-Server needs to run 2 servers.

 Run in command line:
 ```